Manage Docker WordPress Sites

 After the site is created, you can access it at https://mysite.local.

-Add a Site from Backup
+Add a Site from an existing backup file

 Or from a remote URL: